Group Piano Lessons in Brooklyn, NY

 Students who transition to private lessons do so with a strong foundation to build upon, the enthusiasm to continue, and the confidence to do so.

 Students attend one 40-minute group class (3-4 students) each week.
 Semester are 17 weeks long.
 Also included in tuition are weekly, high-quality practice videos that help students practice in between classes!

-Group classes for NEW STUDENTS in the Spring 2023 semester will be offered IN-PERSON only.
+Group classes for the Spring 2024 semester will be offered IN-PERSON only.